Edward Durell Stone: Career

 Stone was an early advocate of the International Style.
 His first independent commission was the Richard H. Mandel House, in Mount Kisco, New York (1933).
 This was followed by the Ulrich Kowalski house, also in Mt.
 Kisco (1934), and the Albert C. Koch house in Cambridge, Massachusetts (1936).
 (Note: The Koch house was designed in association with Carl Koch Jr.) In 1936, Stone was chosen as associate architect for the new Museum of Modern Art in New York City, designed in collaboration with Philip L. Goodwin.
-Stone also designed a private residence for MoMA president Anson Conger Goodyear, the A. Conger Goodyear House, in Old Westbury, NY (1938).
+Stone also designed a private residence for MoMA president Anson Conger Goodyear, the A. Conger Goodyear House, in Old Westbury, New York (1938).
 Both the Richard H. Mandel House and A. Conger Goodyear House are listed on the National Register of Historic Places.

 At the outset of World War II, Stone enlisted in the U.S. Army.
 He was promoted to the rank of major and served as chief of the Army Air Force Planning and Design Section.
 Returning to New York after the war, Stone was commissioned to design the ten-story El Panama Hotel in Panama City, Panama (1946), the University of Arkansas Fine Arts Center in Fayetteville (1948), and the 850-bed Hospital del Seguro Social del Empleado in Lima, Peru (1950).
 (Note: The hospital was designed in association with Alfred L. Aydelott.)

+Stone's career and personal life were in deep flux by the end of the 1940s.
+His alcoholism led to the failure of his first marriage.
+After the 1950 divorce, Stone had retreated to Paris where he was living in a houseboat on the Seine, drinking, and doing little work when his friends Allan Jacobs and Hans Knoll came to retrieve him to help sober him up for an opportunity to design an embassy building through the Foreign Buildings Operations (FBO) of the United States.

+By 1953, the Architectural Advisory Committee, which advised FBO on which established or rising American architects to employ for the massive Cold War embassy building program, included architect Henry R. Shepley, Ralph T. Walker and Pietro Belluschi.
+Stone knew Shepley and Walker from his student days at the Boston Architectural Club, and Shepley had given Stone an early project.
+Ultimately, Shepley vouched for Stone and convinced the committee and FBO that he had reformed and possessed the talent and dedication to complete an embassy project, and a contract to design an embassy in India was eventually signed in March 1954.